-- Develop strategies and approaches to strengthen the relationships between incarcerated parents and their children. - Seek to reduce the incarcerated parent's behavioral infractions during incarceration and recidivism post-release. - Provide services that foster positive youth development for children of incarcerated parents; these services may include, but are not limited to, mentoring for these children. - Develop innovative approaches that will enhance child/parent communication, such as the use of tele-visiting, emailing, letter writing, audio recordings, and transportation assistance for in-person visits.
+- Develop a coordinated system for the provision of programs and services that support the needs of children of incarcerated parents, such as mental health issues, substance use issues, and trauma-related issues, to ensure minor children remain connected with their parents in a structured and supportive environment. - Develop and implement programs and resources that equip parents with tools to identify and address problematic behaviors in their children, thus improving the parent's ability to be involved. - Develop strategies and approaches to strengthen the relationships between incarcerated parents and their children. - Seek to reduce the incarcerated parent's behavioral infractions during incarceration and recidivism post-release. - Provide services that foster positive youth development for children of incarcerated parents; these services may include, but are not limited to, mentoring for these children. - Develop innovative approaches that will enhance child/parent communication, such as the use of tele-visiting, emailing, letter writing, audio recordings, and transportation assistance for in-person visits.